-The solution being proposed is a paging enhancement aimed at reducing the paging-signalling load in NB-IoT deployment scenarios with discontinuous coverage.
+The solution being proposed is a paging enhancement aimed at reducing the paging load in NB-IoT deployment scenarios with discontinuous coverage.
 In particular, the proposed solution may be especially relevant for scenarios using (1) large satellite beam footprints (e.g. beam diameter of hundreds of kms, as considered for Set-3 and Set-4 scenarios in TR 36.763v17.0.0) and (2) earth-moving cells (satellite cells provisioned by beam(s) whose coverage area slides over the Earth surface such as the case of NGSO satellites generating fixed or non-steerable beams).

+This contribution was first presented in the CC held to prepare SA2#152 (shared documents available here).
+The following considerations were captured in the rapporteur’s meeting notes (available at this link):

+Valuable to investigate as no corresponding solution already in TR (significative differences with Sol4)

+Maybe R13 paging enhancements concepts could be reused or adapted (like recommended cell)

+Concept need to be challenged according TS 38.304

+This document is a revised version where we have tried to address above considerations as well as other aspects raised in the CC discussion (i.e. revise the appropriateness of “UE-centric Tracking Area” terminology to avoid confusion with Tracking Areas terminology, clarifications on the relation between UE-DTA and (conventional) TAs, clarifications on scenarios with TAs smaller than the beam size, clarifications on paging time window concept).
+To easily spot the introduced modifications with respect to the original document presented in CC, main changes are shown in tracking mode.

 Paging requires the system to know where the UE is located.
 In terrestrial networks, tracking of UE location is done through Tracking Areas (TA), which are defined as a set of cells (the smallest TA consists of a single cell).
 Each cell belonging to a given TA broadcast a Tracking Area Code (TAC) associated to that TA.
 Hence, TAs are not strictly geographically defined, but are dictated by the placement and coverage range of set of cells that form part the TA, which are commonly fixed with respect the surface of Earth.
+From a UE perspective, the UE recognizes the TA by the TAC broadcasted on the cell.
+Tracking areas are utilized for UE access control, location registration, paging and mobility management.
+A registration area encompasses one or several tracking areas.

 In NTN, irrespective of whether the satellite beams may be fixed or moving over the Earth, the definition of TAs has been also considered to be geographically fixed on ground (i.e. earth-fixed TA).
 However, to implement earth-fixed TAs in the case of earth-moving satellite beams, the tracking area code (i.e. TAC) broadcasted in a satellite cell has to be changed while the satellite beam coverage sweeps on the ground and crosses the boundaries of the (fictitious/planned) earth-fixed TA regions.
 To facilitate such an implementation, NTN has also added the capability (referred to as "soft switch" option) for one cell to broadcast more than one TAC per PLMN as a means to reduce the amount of Tracking Area Updates (TAUs) for UEs that happen to be located at the border areas of the earth-fixed TAs (Note that the earth-fixed TA boundaries are indeed not known to UEs, which only receive the TACs broadcasted by the moving satellite cells).
 However, when using this "soft switch" option, the more TACs a cell broadcast, the heavier paging load it experiences [see section 7.3.1.1 in 3GPP TR 36.763 V17.0.0 (2021-06)].